johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/README.md

 ### How?

+Runs on a windows with .NET runtime.
+Only tested on up to date Windows 10 machines.

 The app requires trusting a localhost issued ssl certificate, and a firewall rule.
 If you don't want to - or can't - do either of those things then the app will not function.

 * Download the project as a zip (Hit the green button up at the top right or use https://github.com/johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/archive/master.zip).